 Under this act, any orders, ordinances, rules, or regulations promulgated by county commissions and county health center boards shall not impose standards or requirements on an agricultural operation and its appurtenances that are inconsistent with or more stringent than any provisions of law, rules, or regulations relating to the Department of Health and Senior Services, environmental control, the Department of Natural Resources, air conservation, and water pollution.

 For 50 years, Missouri Coalition for the Environment has engaged the state legislature on the issues we value; this year we entered the legislative session with one of our five priorities to “preserve the option of Missouri counties to determine how close a concentrated animal feeding operation (CAFO) or factory farm can be located to neighboring properties,” which SB 391 takes away.
-Read MCE’s full 2019 Legislative Session debrief here.
+Read MCE’s full 2019 Legislative Session debrief here

 It was difficult to oppose Senate Bill 391 because its primary backers – notably, the Missouri Farm Bureau and the Missouri Cattlemen’s Association – were reluctant to consider any serious amendments to the bill, which would effectively eliminate local governments’ control over CAFO regulation and nullify any county health ordinances that currently regulate CAFOs.
 The bill was debated for 15 hours on the Senate floor, including an overnight filibuster a few weeks prior to the end of the legislative session.
 Eventually, the bill was amended to include: